 What to pack

-Pack sunscreen and lightweight clothing, as well as a small backpack you can take with you on day excursions to hold necessary items (such as bottled water, antibacterial hand-soap, toilet paper, etc.).
+Visitors should pack sunscreen and lightweight clothing, as well as a small, ideally waterproof, backpack that can hold items such as bottled water, toilet paper, insect repellent and antibacterial hand-soap while they're on day excursions.

 What's on in the Philippines